Real Madrid Baloncesto: 2011–2022: Pablo Laso era

 In Pablo Laso's era, Real Madrid Baloncesto managed to find consistent success.
 Spanish top-tier level players of the time, like Sergio Rodríguez and Rudy Fernández, were acquired by the club.
 Also, ACB Rising Star winner Nikola Mirotić was a part of the team's mix, along with Sergio Llull and Felipe Reyes, to give Real Madrid a strong home grown core of players.
 This group of players gave Real Madrid Baloncesto 6 Copa del Reys (Spanish Cup) titles, 7 Spanish Super Cup titles, 6 Liga ACB (Spanish League) titles, 2 EuroLeague championships, and an FIBA Intercontinental Cup championship.

 On 17 May 2015, after waiting 20 years to win another EuroLeague championship, Real Madrid won the 2015 EuroLeague championship against Olympiacos.
 Madrid's Andrés Nocioni was named the Final Four MVP.
 This title was called La Novena.
 Following the EuroLeague title, the 2014–15 ACB season's championship was also won by Real.
 Because Real also won the national Spanish Cup and the national Spanish Supercup that season, the club won its first "Quadruble crown".

 On 27 September 2015, 34 years after their last FIBA Intercontinental Cup title, Real Madrid won their fifth FIBA Intercontinental Cup trophy, after defeating the Brazilian League club Bauru.
 Sergio Llull was named the MVP of the tournament.
 Real Madrid thus made it a record five FIBA Intercontinental Cup titles won, and with the Intercontinental Cup title.

 On 20 May 2018, Real Madrid conquered again the EuroLeague, achieving their tenth title ever.
 The considered major leader of the team that season would be a Slovenian guard/forward named Luka Dončić, who became the designated MVP of the EuroLeague on all accounts at 19 years old.

 On 5 June 2022, Pablo Laso suffered a heart attack.
 Exactly one month later, Real Madrid parted ways with him citing "medical reasons exclusively" and adding that keeping him as a coach in his health condition would have been "a risk that this institution cannot assume".
 Laso left Real Madrid as one of the greatest coaches in the club's history, having won 22 titles, which ties him with Lolo Sainz in the second place for most trophies won with Real Madrid, only behind Pedro Ferrándiz with 27.
 Laso is also the coach who has managed the most games for Madrid (860), having won 659 of them.
-He was succeeded at Real Madrid's helm by his assistant Jesús Mateo.
+He was succeeded at Real Madrid's helm by his assistant Chus Mateo.